-Using an orbital sander, smooth edges, corners, and small overhanging pieces with an 80 grit sandpaper.
+Using an orbital sander, smooth edges, corners, and small overhanging pieces with 80 grit sandpaper.

-During this process, all of our shim boards remained intact on the plywood, which was really impressive considering we only used Rapid Fuse Glue and did not nail anything down.
+During this sanding process, all of our wood shim boards stayed put on the plywood, which was really impressive considering we only used Rapid Fuse Glue and did not nail anything down.

 Step 8.
-Make the frame for DIY wall art with furring strips.
+Make the frame for DIY wood wall art.

 First, you will want to stain the furring strips, allow them to dry, then paint them.
 For this project, I didn’t want them “perfectly” painted, but to have a little of a distressed look.

 In order to get the “worn” look, I used a technique called dry brushing.
-Dry brushing is a technique that uses minimal paint and simply brushes color on to the structure.
+Dry brushing is a technique that uses minimal paint and roughly brushes color on to the surface.

-Using chalk paint, lightly dip a large paint brush into the paint and blot on a paper towel.
-Then, lightly brush the pain onto the boards.
-Be careful not to completely “paint” the boards, but to allow some of the stained wood tones to show through the paint.
+Using chalk paint, lightly dip a large paint brush into the paint and then blot on a paper towel.
+Then, lightly brush the paint onto the boards.
+Be careful not to completely “paint” the boards, but rather roughly brush the surfect and allow some of the stained wood tones to show through the paint.

-Then, as it’s drying, take a paper towel and rub over the boards to remove any excess paint.
+Then, as it is drying, take a paper towel and rub over the boards to remove any excess paint.